-Union have managed to create bindings that are not only super-responsive but also really shock absorbing.
-They feel really cushy under foot and absorb the shock really well on landings.
+Union have managed to create bindings that are not only super-responsive but also have some reasonable shock absorption.

-The ratchets are smooth and nice and fast and easy to tighten up and to undo.
+The ratchets are super-smooth and nice and fast and easy to tighten up and to undo.

 Let’s Break up this text with a Video

 These bindings really are immaculately comfortable.
 I felt like I really noticed the lightness of these bindings somehow.
 That, combined with the really plush and light ankle straps, made it feel like there was nothing on my feet at all.

 No issues with pressure points in the slightest – I had to look down and make sure it was still attached to my foot on the lift!

 The plush foot bed, as mentioned above under shock absorption, also helps these bindings to feel really comfortable.
 They achieve all of this without sacrificing any response whatsoever.

 If you like a super supportive feeling around your ankle, then this is perhaps the one area that’s not quite to your taste.